MariaAlonsoLeon/TemperatureAnomaly/README.md

 - the Canary Islands are **fully embedded in the global warming signal**
 - regional deviations may exist, but remain **statistically weak**
-- simple statistical models can provide **robust and interpretable insights** comparable to more complex approaches
+- relatively simple statistical models can provide **robust and interpretable insights** comparable to more complex approaches

 ---